Easy Sweet Baked Butternut Squash

 One of the things I love about fall is the abundance of apples, pumpkins, and squash at the farmers’ markets and grocery stores.

 There is something so comforting about cooking and baking with these ingredients that make the season special.
+This delicious dish is made with 4 simple ingredients.

 Some of my favorite recipes this time of year are Pumpkin Cheesecake cookies and Pumpkin Pepper Soup.
 Today’s recipe uses a winter squash for a simple side dish idea.